Ruthless Break Taking For Productivity Ninjas

 By Hannah Urbanek

-Hannah is Think Productive’s Head of Outreach and is the voice behind a lot of our blog and social media content.
+Hannah is Think Productive UK’s Head of Outreach and is the voice behind much of our blog and social media content.